 Windows are an important factor that defines a house when it gets seen from the outside, and definitely makes a house when feeling from the inside: Windows are there to provide a view and allow natural light to enter your home, regulate the temperatures felt inside the house and to add to the overall look and feel – and as an added reason, windows are there to afford security to the occupants kept inside the house.
 This means that windows are one of the essentials in your house.
 Improper installation can leave gaps in your windows and cause a host of other issues.
 What does a poorly installed window look like?
 Read on to learn more about the warning signs of bad window installation.

 Warning Signs of Bad Window Installation in Omaha

 Bad window installation can mean that glass panes can crack or shatter for no reason or small impacts, and it can mean that it leaves your house wide open to intruders, to accidents or to weather.
 Here are some of the essential warning signs of bad window installation in Omaha, NE.

 If you hear any kind of creaking or cracking noise when opening or closing a window, it might be simple oiling or dust – but it can also be the signs of a hinge installed the wrong way (or older hinges having been salvaged and used to re-install what you thought was a new window).
 Have it checked!

 Moisture on the Wrong Side

 Old, Rusty Screws

 If you’ve just had a new window installed by a contractor or company, check the screws first.
 If the screws look rusty, old, or worn, they lied to you about the window frame (and might have lied about the overall quality of their work).
-Using old screws for a new job is a bad sign that could point to worse issues.
+Using old screws for a new job is a sign of a bad installation company, and could point to worse issues.